-Bagpipe Society
+The Bagpipe Society

 Here is what we set out to do:

-Continuing on from the success of the first ever International Bagpipe Day in 2012, Sunday March 10th 2013 was chosen to be a day to celebrate the world’s bagpipes and piping traditions.
+Continuing on from the success of the first ever International Bagpipe Day in 2012, March 10th was chosen to be a day to celebrate the world’s bagpipes and piping traditions.
 With over 130 different kinds of bagpipe played worldwide, we invited pipers everywhere to organise local events – talks, lectures, school visits, museum events, pipers’ picnics, concerts, gigs, ceilidhs and folk bals.

 We also planned the Great Bagpipe Convergence.
-We invited everyone to go out on March 10th at noon local time, play their pipes, and then post a photo or video on our facebook page
+We invited everyone to go out on March 10th at noon local time, play their pipes, and then post a photo or video on our facebook page page.

-International Piping Conference
+International Bagpipe Conference

-2012 saw events across Britain and as far afield as Seattle and Athens, but our flagship event was an International Piping Conference at the School of Oriental and African Studies (SOAS) in London, organised by Cassandre Balbar.
+2012 saw events across Britain and as far afield as Seattle and Athens, but our flagship event was an International Bagpipe Conference at the School of Oriental and African Studies (SOAS) in London, organised by Cassandre Balbar.

 BBC Breakfast: watch the BBC TV coverage here